SannaAb/Pseudogenes/README.md

   * -STARindex path to the indexed reference genome
   * -S Name of the output which all the results for that sample will be stored

-### How to run Ppsy using the Bam file as input
+### How to run PΨFinder using the Bam file as input

-If the input to Ppsy is a bam file the file must have been created using STAR with the chimic reads within option.
+If the input to PΨFinder is a bam file the file must have been created using STAR with the chimic reads within option.
 The resulting alignment file need to have been mapped towards the human h19 reference genome.
 The corresponding index file for the bam need to be within the same folder as the bam itself.
 You can tweak the parameters --outFilterMultimapNmax and --chimSegmentMin for your preference but we sugguest to run STAR in the following manner.

 ```